WinstonKamau/ConsumingAPIFromCommandLine/README.md

 # ConsumingAPIFromCommandLine
-A repository that consumes an Api from a commandline
+A repository that consumes http://open-notify.org/ Api from a commandline

 #Setup
 - Clone the following repository https://github.com/WinstonKamau/ConsumingAPIFromCommandLine.git